-In order to take into account this fact we have defined a new parameter called presence factor (fp).
-Fp of an avatar A is the number of avatars in whose AOI this avatar A appears.
-Figure 2-right shows the behaviour of a DVE system when presence factor of the avatars is properly modified.
-This figure shows why as a collection of avatars comes closer in the virtual space the workload generated by these avatars to the servers where they are attached increases.
-This grouping movement causes an increment of the "fp" of these avatars and therefore an incoming of the number of necessary messages for managing them.
-These new messages represents more cpu load for accomplishing this task.
+Figure 2-right shows the behaviour of a DVE system when presence factor of avatars is modified.
+This figure shows why as a collection of avatars comes closer in the virtual space the workload generated by these avatars increases.
+This grouping movement causes an increment of the "fp" of these avatars, and therefore an increasing in the amount of necessary messages for managing them.
+These new messages mean more CPU utilization for accomplishing this task.

-Figure 2:Correlation of movement rate (left) and presence factor (right) of avatars with the ASR and CPU load in a DVE.
+Figure 2: Correlation of movement rate (left) and presence factor (right) of avatars with the ASR and CPU utilization in a DVE.
 Performance results had been obtained from a DVE composed of a 180 avatars simulated on 3 equal servers.